raihahahan/singapore-places-names/README.md

 This project generates a list of key places in Singapore in different data structures - `list` and `dict`.
 You may either view the preset output files [here](https://github.com/raihahahan/singapore-places-names/tree/main/output) or clone this repo to use the command line program.
 The command line program allows you to choose your desired region (East, West, North, North East, Central) and Planning Area (i.e. places covered under Bedok, Bishan, Tampines etc.).

 ### Wikipedia listener (automatically push to Github)
-A separate Python script (changes.py) has been created to detect for changes to the wikipedia page.
-When running the script, if there are any changes (i.e. wikipedia page last updated value is different from what we have in wikiChanges.txt), then the script will update the local wikiChanges.txt and push the updates to the associated Github repo stated in the .env config.
+`changes.py` is a Python script that helps to detect changes to the Wikipedia page.
+The `wikiChanges.txt` file in `git-helper-bot-update` branch is the most updated version of the last Wikipedia page edit data.
+When running the script, if there are any changes (i.e. Wikipedia page last updated value is different from what we have in `wikiChanges.txt`), then the script will update the local `wikiChanges.txt` and push the updates to `git-helper-bot-update`.

+### Wikipedia listener with Crontab
+You can also schedule `changes.py` to run at regular intervals with cron, which is how the branch `git-helper-bot-update` works.
+It uses `github.com/git-helper-bot` to push updates to the `git-helper-bot-update` branch.
+Read more about it [here](https://www.geeksforgeeks.org/scheduling-python-scripts-on-linux/).

 ### Demo